kubernetes-sigs/secrets-store-csi-driver/docs/book/src/topics/auto-restart-on-rotation.md

 # Auto restart of pods when secret is rotated

-_This is a suggested implementation which can be used alongside the Secrets Store CSI Driver._
+> NOTE: This is a suggested implementation which can be used alongside the Secrets Store CSI Driver.
+The solution is neither supported nor tested by the Secrets Store CSI Driver project.

 When [auto rotation of secrets](./secret-auto-rotation.md) is enabled, workloads which depend upon secrets will need to either
 - watch for updates to secrets and reload these in their runtime, or